-Whether we are referring to forests, deserts or other geographies, the outdoors can be very dangerous at times.
+Whether we are referring to forests, deserts, or other geographies, the outdoors can be very dangerous.
 If you decide to go on a remote camping trip or mountain hiking, it is best to start with the assumption that everything out there is out to kill, or at least hurt you.

 Outside ventures turn very quickly into logistical nightmares because there are many things to consider – what type of boots should I wear?
 How big must my backpack be?
 What do I do in case the weather suddenly changes?
 So, without further ado, here’s how to choose the best possible emergency and survival gear.

 A few things about the bug-out bag